matthieuSolente/mso-faux-absolute/README.md

 <img src="https://placehold.co/600x400" width="600" style="width:100%;max-width:600px;display:block;margin:0 auto;">
 ```

 But the value 'none' has its limits.
-If you want to define a size to the frame with mso-element-frame-width or position it with mso-element-left, nothing works.
+If you want to define a size to the frame with mso-element-frame-width or position it with mso-element-left, according to some tests, Outlook transforms this into a tabular structure and the created cell contains the attribute align='left' by default and it seems almost impossible to center the element afterwards.
+However, we can try a centering using a few other properties that we will see below.

 ### mso-element-wrap:no-wrap-beside

-If we want to position our frame with the mso-element-left property, only one value works, it is **no-wrap-beside**
+If we want to center our frame with the mso-element-left property, only one value works, it is **no-wrap-beside**

 So if we want to center our element, we add the two properties **mso-element-wrap:no-wrap-beside; mso-element-left:center**.

-'Around','auto','none' values have no effect on positioning.
+'Around','auto','none' values have no effect on positioning here.

 From the moment you use these two properties, the element takes an absolute positioning or the equivalent of float.
+This technique is perfect for vertical absolute positioning, where you have a text centered over an image for example.

 ### mso-element-frame-hspace

-As we are in frames, none of the classic css properties work to center elements, so **mso-element-frame-hspace**  property can be used with pixel units to position an additional element differently;
+As we are in frames, none of the classic css properties work to center elements, and If we use mso-element-left: center and we still want to shift the element, **mso-element-frame-hspace** , **mso-para-margin-left**, or **mso-para-margin-right** properties can be used with pixel units to position an additional element differently;

 ## MSO Faux Absolute example